awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 ### AWS services<a name="principal-services"></a>

 IAM roles that can be assumed by an AWS service are called *[service roles](id_roles_terms-and-concepts.md#iam-term-service-role)*\.
 Service roles must include a trust policy\. *Trust policies* are resource\-based policies that are attached to a role that define which principals can assume the role\.
 Some service roles have predefined trust policies\.
 However, in some cases, you must specify the service principal in the trust policy\.
 A *service principal* is an identifier that is used to grant permissions to a service\.

-The identifier includes the long version of a service name, and is usually in the following format:
+The identifier for a service principal includes the service name, and is usually in the following format:

-`long_service-name.amazonaws.com`
+`service-name.amazonaws.com`

 The service principal is defined by the service\.
-To learn the service principal for a service, see the documentation for that service\.
-For some services, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
-Choose a **Yes** with a link to view the service\-linked role documentation for that service\.
-View the **Service\-Linked Role Permissions** section for that service to view the service principal\.
+You can find the service principal for some services by opening [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md), checking whether the service has **Yes **in the **Service\-linked role** column, and opening the **Yes** link to view the service\-linked role documentation for that service\.
+Find the **Service\-Linked Role Permissions** section for that service to view the service principal\.

 The following example shows a policy that can be attached to a service role\.
-The policy enables two services, Amazon EMR and AWS Data Pipeline, to assume the role\.
+The policy enables two services, Amazon ECS and Elastic Load Balancing, to assume the role\.
 The services can then perform any tasks granted by the permissions policy assigned to the role \(not shown\)\.
 To specify multiple service principals, you do not specify two `Service` elements; you can have only one\.
 Instead, you use an array of multiple service principals as the value of a single `Service` element\.

 ```
 {